saaf-water/Dashboard/README.md

 ## Getting Started with Saaf water Dashboard (React App)

 Saaf water Dashboard (React App) is the front-end for the entire Saaf water platform.
-Built with -
+Built with:

 - ReactJS
 - ChartJS